-As a social studies education major, you will receive rigorous training in history while gaining comprehensive experience in a series a courses, field experiences and, of course, student teaching during your senior year.
+As a social studies education major, you will receive rigorous training in history while gaining comprehensive experience in a series a courses, field experiences and, classroom experience throughout your time at Huntington University.

 As a history student, you will learn both content and process.
 Our department places a strong emphasis on three things: studying history as a means of improving your “cultural literacy”; striving to understand your own world view and that of others; and acquiring a mastery of critical historical methodology – that is, understanding how historians work.

 Huntington students have a very high rate of passage on state education competency tests.
 Our NCATE-accredited program is specifically designed for students who wish to obtain an Indiana teaching license.
 Reciprocity agreements with other states help our graduates find employment all across the country.
 Along with being NCATE accredited, our program is also nationally recognized by NCATE.